williamedwards/autompc/README.md

 AutoMPC can
  * Build SystemID models and Controllers
  * Evaluate and compare models and controllers
- * Tune controllers without requiring access to the system
+ * Tune controllers without requiring interactive access to the system
  * Provides a variety of controllers and optimizers

 To see AutoMPC in action, check out this [example](https://htmlpreview.github.io/?https://github.com/williamedwards/autompc/blob/main/examples/0_MainDemo.html)